Proxy Configuration

 1. The appropriate certificate (i.e. PEM file) must be present on the file-system where the server is running.

-2. Start the server with the NODE_EXTRA_CA_CERTS environment variable set to that path, combined with the existing proxy configuration variables which were explained above:
+2. Start the server with the NODE_EXTRA_CA_CERTS environment variable set to that path, combined with the proxy configuration variables defined above.

 shell